-By 1909, the women were ready.
-The Women’s Union building on Rock Street was dedicated debt free.
-Here, they offered education classes, cultural programs, and thirty-two residential rooms for working women.
-A restaurant and exchange for women to sell their own crafts were located on the first floor.
-Personal networks and positive experiences shared at the Women’s Union provided a sense of solidarity and empowerment amongst working girls and Board members.
+In 1909, the women raised money to build their own building on Rock Street.
+Here they offered education classes, cultural programs, residential rooms for working women, a restaurant and gift shop.
+Personal networks and positive experiences shared at the Women’s Union provided a sense of solidarity and empowerment among working girls and Board members.

-The Fall River Women’s Union has sustained its position as a social service organization for over a century, remaining true to its mission of helping better the lives of women and children.
+The Fall River Women’s Union has sustained its position as a social service organization for over a century, remaining true to its goal of helping better the lives of women and children.